ponyaid/letstrade/README.md

 git clone https://github.com/ponyaid/letstrade.git
 cd letstrade
 virtualenv venv && source venv/bin/activate
-pip -r requirements.txt
+pip install -r requirements.txt
 ```

 ## Database

 You must have postgres installed.
-You must also create a database and add the environment variables
+You must also create a database and add the environment variables.

 ## Environment variables
 For the application to work, you must add the following environment variables: